Skip to content

 Will insulation stop the noise of footsteps from upstairs?+

-Mostly no, and I'll be straight about it.
-The bass thump of footsteps travels through the timber joists and comes out of the ceiling plaster below like a drum.
+Mostly no. The bass thump of footsteps travels through the timber joists and comes out of the ceiling plaster below like a drum.
 Bulk insulation in the cavity does very little to that.
 You might notice a small difference in the high-pitched scuffing part of a step, but the heavy thud will mostly still come through.
 The only real fix for footstep noise is a rubber-isolated ceiling installed after we insulate, and that can get very costly.
 What insulation genuinely helps with is airborne noise: voices, radios, TV.

 How much noise will between-floor insulation stop?+